 The school does not tolerate bullying including cyber bullying of any kind.
 If we discover that an act of bullying or intimidation has taken place, we move immediately to stop any further occurrences of such behaviour.
 While it is very difficult to eradicate bullying, we do everything in our power to ensure that all children attend school free from fear.

-behaviour
+The school does not tolerate prejudice-based and discriminatory bullying.
+If we discover that this has taken place, we move immediately to stop any further occurrence of such behaviour.

 If a child threatens, hurts or bullies another child, the class teacher records the incident and the behaviour will be discussed with Head Teacher and child.
 Any bullying, including cyber bullying, is dealt with using the Anti-bullying policy.
 Reference is made to our Internet Safety Policy.